Aliases for RAB11A Gene

 GeneCards Summary for RAB11A Gene

 RAB11A (RAB11A, Member RAS Oncogene Family) is a Protein Coding gene.
-Diseases associated with RAB11A include charcot-marie-tooth disease, type 4c and microvillus inclusion disease.
-Among its related pathways are Transport of glucose and other sugars, bile salts and organic acids, metal ions and amine compounds and Cholesterol and Sphingolipids transport / Recycling to plasma membrane in lung (normal and CF).
-GO annotations related to this gene include GTP binding and microtubule binding.
-An important paralog of this gene is RAB39A.
+Diseases associated with RAB11A include Autosomal Dominant Non-Syndromic Intellectual Disability and Charcot-Marie-Tooth Disease, Type 4C.
+Among its related pathways are Remodeling of Adherens Junctions and Aquaporin-mediated transport.
+Gene Ontology (GO) annotations related to this gene include GTP binding and microtubule binding.
+An important paralog of this gene is RAB11B.